 There is also some information that remains still largely exclusive to this book, such as a one-off underwater straitjacket escape in the New York Hippodrome pool and Houdini's advanced plans for a crusade against gambling cheats "after mediums wore out."
 Gresham also shows great reverence for Jim Collins and the role he played in Houdini's life and career.
 He even goes as far to say: "Had Collins been in the dressing room that fateful day in 1926, Houdini might be with us yet."

 Sure, Gresham still falls into a few familiar traps.
 He embraces Will Goldston's version of the Mirror challenge, with Bess crying the key out of the rep (although it's impressive that he questions the traditional version at all).
-He says Houdini escaped from the Russian Siberian Transport Van by cutting through the floor (but he does qualify this by pointing out it was the version Houdini told reporters).
+He says Houdini escaped from the Russian Siberian Transport Van by cutting through the floor.
 He speculates on a method of the Water Torture Cell which we now know is incorrect (as we now know Sid Radner was withholding the real method from the author, which might have been wise as Gresham does reveal secrets in this book).
 He also reports that it was Houdini himself who survived the plane crash in The Grim Game, identifies J. Gordon Whitehead (whom he does not name) as a boxer, and includes the now discredited quote from "Jim Collins" saying that he put the ruler in the Margie Box.

 Regardless, Houdini The Man Who Walked Through Walls is a top notch, well-written, and surprisingly accurate Houdini biography that provided a new and much needed fact-based foundation for magic historians to build on.
 It was also a book with a surprisingly long publication life.